hwanggu-corgi/hwanggu-log/update.md

 ### October 14th, 2020
-1. Corgi add progress #135 in csc-369-assignment-1♥♥
+1. Corgi add progress #136 in csc-369-assignment-1♥♥
-    - Corgi working on a1fs_is_present♥♥
+    - Corgi working on mkfs, over♥♥
-        - Corgi working on installing cMocka #2
+        - Corgi working on adding code to function
-        - Corgi working on adding test cases & making sure everything is working #2
+    - Corgi working on installing cMocka #2, over♥♥
     - Corgi working on correcting a1fs_mkdir, over♥♥
         - Corgi fixing typos and compilation errors
+    - Corgi completed a1fs_is_present♥♥

 ### October 13th, 2020
 1. Corgi add progress #133 in csc-369-assignment-1♥♥